 Deriving Cognitive Models and Group Membership from the Data using Correlational Class Analysis

 Correlational Class Analysis (CCA hereafter; Boutyline, 2017) was applied to deduce different cognitive models and corresponding sub-groups from the data.
 CCA is a methodology for identifying groups of data individuals that share similar correlational schemas.
-We do not go into the details of the algorithm here, see Newman, 2006, for a detailed description, but in outline a pair-wise measure of similarity between is determined by the correlation of their belief intensities, and then an algorithm of modularity-maximisation is then applied returning a partition of the individuals into a certain number of groups.
+We do not go into the details of the algorithm here (see Newman, 2006, for a detailed description).
+To broadly summarise, a pair-wise measure of similarity between individuals is determined by the correlation of their belief intensities, and then an algorithm of modularity-maximisation is applied returning a partition of the individuals into a certain number of groups.
+These groups represent those individuals that we assume perceive similar coherence relations between beliefs.
+In contrast to standard clustering on their beliefs, they do not necessarily agree on the values.
+For example, people with entirely right-wing beliefs may interpret coherence very similar to people with entirely left-wing beliefs — they share a subjective `logic’ of belief systems.

 There is a single parameter for this process - a significance level that determines which correlations are considered in the analysis, but here we set this parameter to zero, resulting in all correlations being considered and hence got a smaller number of groups (three in this case).
 These three groups had 562, 601, and 1040 respondents.
 This, simple case is sufficient to illustrate all of our basic points.